 Silent Beacon’s Panic Button for Runners

-The Silent Beacon is a life alert device that pairs with a free safety app to ensure peace of mind while running.
+The Silent Beacon is an emergency alert device that pairs with a free safety app to ensure peace of mind while running.
 The lightweight, portable device features an easy-to-use panic button for runners.
 With the press of the button, the Silent Beacon activates an alert that, when paired with the free app, instantly alerts your pre-programmed contact list.
 Your list can include up to seven friends and family – even emergency personnel!
-Instead of costly third-party call centers, you simply activate the alert to contact emergency personnel directly.
+Instead of costly third-party call centers.
+You simply activate the alert to contact emergency personnel directly.
 Best of all, the GPS-enabled device allows your contacts to immediately pinpoint your location, quickly and easily.

 But That’s Not All